 At first, the fire in the spices felt thrilling—like a challenge.
 Fen ate until his face went red, lips numb, but kept insisting he wasn't hurting.

-With Lisa laughing and egging us on, I kept eating too.
+With Lisa laughing and egging them on, Rowan kept eating too.

-But after dinner, when I slumped against the sofa, a sharp pain twisted in my gut—sharp enough to blacken the edges of my vision.
+But after dinner, when he slumped against the sofa, a sharp pain twisted in his gut—sharp enough to blacken the edges of his vision.

-My stomach issues… the ones Audrey kept at bay for years…
+His stomach issues—the ones Audrey had kept at bay for years—

 They were back.